ODA Spending

 At the 7th replenishment of the Global Fund in September 2022, the Netherlands pledged an increase of 15% compared to earlier commitments, leading to a total contribution of EUR180 million ( US$189 million) for 2023-2025.
 This pledge makes the Global Fund the largest recipient of Dutch global health development funding.
 On November 18, 2022, during a deep dive dialogue at the UNAIDS Global Center in Geneva, the Netherlands pledged an extra EUR3 million ( US$3 million) to UNAIDS, an increase in funding of 15%, and a multi-year agreement to secure UNAIDS funding for 2023-2025.

-The Dutch contribution to the WHO for 2022/2023 is EUR4 million ( US$4 million) and will focus on strengthening the Netherlands’ partnership with WHO for 2024-2028.
+The Dutch contribution to the WHO for 2022-2023 was EUR4 million ( US$4 million) and focused on strengthening the Netherlands’ partnership with WHO for 2024-2028.
 The increased funds will also go to the World Bank’s new GFF, to increase international pandemic preparedness.

 On December 20, 2022, the Netherlands also pledged over EUR86 million ( US$91 million) as part of the Product Development Partnerships of five NGOs between 2023-2027 to address global health challenges: IAVI, GARDP, EVI, FIND, and DNDi.

-On December 2, 2022, the Netherlands reserved EUR9 million ( US$9 million) over 2023-2025 to promote agreements on SDG 8: Decent work and economic growth, including health and safety in the workplace, by supporting trade unions and employers’ organizations’ social dialogue capacity in nine focus countries: Bangladesh, Colombia, Ghana, India, Indonesia, Ivory Coast, Senegal, South Africa, and Vietnam.
+On December 2, 2022, the Netherlands reserved EUR9 million ( US$9 million) over 2023-2025 to promote agreements on SDG #8 by supporting trade unions and employers’ organizations’ social dialogue capacity in nine focus countries: Bangladesh, Colombia, Ghana, India, Indonesia, Ivory Coast, Senegal, South Africa, and Vietnam.

-The Netherlands is expected to host the second World Local Production Forum in 2023.
-This is an initiative by WHO where government leaders, member states, industry, technology experts, civil society, UN agencies and other stakeholders will gather to discuss and propose actions on key challenges for sustainable local production of quality health products globally.
+The Netherlands co-hosted the second World Local Production Forum on November 6, 2023, with the WHO.
+At the conference, government leaders, member states, industry, technology experts, civil society, UN agencies and other stakeholders gathered to discuss and propose actions on key challenges for sustainable local production of quality health products globally.
+The Dutch Ministry of Health, Sports, and Welfare announced an additional US$15.2 million contribution to CEPI to help advance global vaccine research, development, and manufacturing.

 Funding & Policy Outlook